discoproject/disco/doc/py/core.rst

    Error message.

-   .. attribute:: JobException.name
+   .. attribute:: JobError.name

    Name of the failed job.

-   .. attribute:: JobException.master
+   .. attribute:: JobError.master

    Address of the Disco master that produced the error.